jhauberg/termlike/README.md

 ## Building

 Termlike is a cross-platform library.
-However, it is also a project that i'm only working on in my sparetime, and mainly on a single platform; as such, this imposes some difficulties when it comes down to actually building the project.
+However, it is also a project that i'm only working on in my sparetime, and mainly on a single platform.
+This imposes some difficulties when it comes down to making the project buildable for others.

 ### Enter CMake

-Since every platform has its own preferable development environments and compilers, it would not be an insignificant task to maintain a working project state for each supported platform by hand.
+Since every platform has its own preferable development environments and compilers, it would not be an insignificant task to maintain a working project for each supported platform by hand (Xcode, Visual Studio...).

 To reduce the effort required, Termlike uses [CMake](https://cmake.org).

-This nifty tool generates the kind of build files you'd expect on your preferred platform, be it macOS, Windows or Linux; it just needs to know which files should be compiled, as well as how they relate to each other (see [CMakeLists.txt](CMakeLists.txt))- it will figure out the rest automagically.
+This nifty tool generates the kind of build files you'd expect on your preferred platform, whether it be macOS, Windows or Linux.
+It just needs to know which files should be compiled, and how they relate to each other (see [CMakeLists.txt](CMakeLists.txt))- it will figure out the rest automagically.

 ### Cloning the repository